guthriekenosha/smart_scanner/README.md

   - Config summary (on startup)
   - Universe summary (when `PRINT_LIQUIDITY_DEBUG=1`)
   - Signals table (batch view in `--loop` mode when not printing JSON lines)

+PnL Report (Daily)
+- Compute daily realized PnL from your JSONL metrics:
+  - `python -m smart_scanner.pnl_report --metrics scanner_metrics.jsonl --days 30`
+  - Options: `--tz` (hours offset, default 0) and `--csv` for CSV output.
+- Notes:
+  - Aggregates only `kind=trade_close` events that include a numeric `pnl` field (typically from live TP/SL or manual closes on BloFin private WS).
+  - If you are testing without realized closes yet, it will print a friendly message and exit.

 Headless Deployment
 - To run 24/7 without your laptop, use Docker + Compose on a small VPS or systemd on a server.